grammarly/tape-enzyme/README.md

 ## Contributing

-The main purpose of this library is to make writing tests with `tape` easier: less code while being more expressive and as robust as possible.
+The main purpose of this library is to make writing tests with `tape` easier.
+It involves less code while being more expressive and as robust as possible.
 If you think that we are missing any key features, please open a GitHub issue, or even better, a pull request.
 Any feedback you have about using `tape-enzyme` would be greatly appreciated.

 ## License